This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Along those same lines, the bottle is way too slick.
 So on those rare occasions that the dog gets his mouth around the bottle as if to carry it away, it slips right out of his mouth since the sides of the bottle have no texture to them.

 The bottle is also a little heavy.
 So it’s not even fun for a dog to get his mouth around it and carry it away.
-(Remember, I got the Large size toy.)
+(Remember, I got the largest one.)

 TIP #1: On first glance, you might think the treats need to be crammed into the narrow neck of the bottle.
 Nope — the wide round bottom “unscrews” for easy filling of dog treats!

 TIP #2: Put hard, crunchy treats inside the Tug-A-Jug toy.
 (Soft treats will get stuck inside and become too difficult to get out of the toy.)
 Some inexpensive ideas are: Wellness All-Natural Crunchy Puppy Bites, Cheerios, or even your dog’s regular dry kibble.
 Personally, I like to buy a small bag of dry dog food that my dogs don’t regularly eat — so it’s like a treat for them when they find it inside their toys.
 One example is Beneful dog food.
 I like it because the food pellets are various different shapes!

 TIP #3: At first, you’ll want to use smaller treats inside the Tug-A-Jug.
 They come out faster — so your dog will immediately be rewarded as he’s playing with his new toy.
 Then, after your dog becomes more experienced with the Tug-A-Jug, start using larger dog treats.
 They come out more slowly — so your dog will be more challenged to get the treats out of the Tug-A-Jug.